adinuca/backend-coding-challenge/README.md

 Good question.
 Feel free to tell us how to make the test better.
 Or, you know, fork it and improve it!

-##### Implementation:
+# Implementation
+### Requirements:
+1. Maven
+2. Java 8
+3. MySql

+### Steps
-1. Create dropwizard application that serves the front end resources using an AssetBundle and the the api resources.
+1. Created dropwizard application that serves the front end resources using an AssetBundle and the the api resources.
 2. Added maven plugin called frontend-maven-plugin to run node and gulp tasks.
 3. Added maven-resources-plugin to copy the front end artifacts to the assets folder inside the target/classes folder.
 4. Create fat jar(jar containing all dependencies) using the maven-shade-plugin